 Puzzle Game Options:

-- Nina Ottosson by Outward Hound – These puzzle games come in four levels, with level 4 being the most difficult.
+- Nina Ottosson by Outward Hound – There are several variations of this puzzle game.
+Some come in four levels, with level 4 being the most difficult.
 Level 1 only requires your dog to learn one action to reveal the treat.
 Level 2 requires more thought and multiple actions.
 Level 3 requires your dog to learn a sequence to solve the puzzle.
 Finally, level 4 requires your dog to learn several steps before they can get the treat.

 - Snuffle Mat – Snuffle mats come in a variety of designs.
 It is a soft puzzle game made up of numerous soft strips where you can hide treats.

-- Trixie Activity Flip Board – This puzzle game has different shaped compartments, requiring your dog to used multiple skills to get them open
+- Trixie Activity Flip Board – This puzzle game has different shaped compartments, requiring your dog to use multiple skills to get them open

 - Trixie Mad Scientist – This is a cool puzzle toy that requires your dog to turn the canisters around and keep them in place for the treat to come out.
 It comes with different lids to increase or decrease difficulty.